kholia/OSX-KVM/README.md

   ./fetch-macOS-v2.py
   ```

-  ATTENTION: Installing `Big Sur` is NOT recommended at this time, unless you
-  are a Hackintosh developer!
-Let the `Big Sur` setup sit at the `Country
-  Selection` screen and other similar places for a while ;)

   You can choose your desired macOS version here.
 After executing this step,
   you should have the `BaseSystem.dmg` file in the current folder.

+  ATTENTION: Let the `Big Sur` setup sit at the `Country Selection` screen, and
+  other similar places for a while if things are being slow.
+The initial macOS
+  setup wizard will eventually succeed.

   Sample run: